alsaeedi2007/Bash_Script/README.md

 ## Port Scanner Script

 ### purpose of the script
-the purpose of the script is to scan the open ports against IP addresses and once there is an open port it will append it into a file named `open ports`
+the purpose of the script is to scan the open ports against IP addresses and once there is an open port it will append it into a file named `open ports`, and everytime the code will be executed, it will append the `IP address:port` into the file named `open ports`

 ### Script Code